murilinhoPs/ace-of-cards/README.md

   - **Both have a limit of 5**
 - Draw, Play and Discard a card
 - Shuffle Deck when needed
+  - It re-shuffles the discard pile when deck is with 0 cards
 - Return to your hand a card you played if you've selected the wrong card
 - See the cards in the discard-pile and the deck
   - *Only see the card in the deck if you need (**it's not cool**)*
+- Footer with player actions (ace of cards skills)
+  - You can resolve the cards (Magic cards skill)
+  - You can use Trap card skill
+  - Mulligan and High or Low can be done manually

 ---